eloots/Pi-Akka-Cluster/Hypriot-OS-Course-Preparation-Instructions.md

 ## Raspberry-Pi based Akka Cluster workshop preparation instructions

-In case you're attending a `Raspberry-Pi based Akka Cluster workshop`, you will need to prepare you're laptop to integrate with a pre-installed 5-node cluster you'll be working on.
+In case you're attending a `Raspberry-Pi based Akka Cluster workshop`, you will need to prepare your laptop to integrate with a pre-installed 5-node cluster you'll be working on.

 The following sections give instructions on how to achieve this.